AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 ### Actionable Reources: Files, Folders & Version Stacks

-Given the separation of concerns between different asset types in Frame.io V4, there is new behavior you may want consider when interpreting the resource ID recieved in your Action's payload.
-The use-cases for individual Files is straight-forward, as the ID will reflect the File the Action was executed on.
-Likewise for Folders, you'll be recieving the ID for the Folder which the Action was executed on; depending on your usecase you may want to use the Folder ID to make subsequent calls to the Frame.io API as-is, interacting with the Folder resource itself.
+Given the separation of concerns between different asset types in the Frame.io V4 API, there is new behavior you may want consider when interpreting the resource ID recieved in your Action's payload.
+The behavior for individual Files is straight-forward, as the ID will reflect the specific File the Action was executed on.
+Likewise for Folders, you'll be recieving the ID for the Folder the Action was executed on; however, depending on your usecase you have multiple options when defining your Action's behavior.
+Use the Folder ID to make subsequent calls to the Frame.io API if you want interact with the Folder resource itself.
 Alternatively, you may want to get the children of that Folder in order to perform further processing on the assets within.
-Finally, when an action is Executed on a Version Stack, your payload will contain the 'Head Asset', which is the top most File in the Stack and is therefore shown in the Frame.io UI.
+When an action is Executed on a Version Stack, your payload will contain the ID for the 'Head Asset', which is the top most File in the Stack and is what is shown in the Frame.io UI.

 You can read more about the differences between the Frame.io Legacy API and V4 in our [Migration Guide](https://developer.adobe.com/frameio/guides/Migration/).
-Looking ahead we plan to offer additional resources for you to develop Actions against, including the new, V4-specific features like Collections.

 ## Beta Feedback